radius-project/docs/docs/content/author-apps/dapr/index.md

 ## Installation

-Follow the instructions [here](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) to install Dapr in a Kubernetes cluster.
+Follow the instructions [here](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) to install Dapr in your Kubernetes cluster.
+Once Dapr is installed Radius can begin adding Dapr sidecars to your containers and managing your Dapr components.

 ## Dapr sidecar